 FACT: You must include a physical address where documents can be served if required – you can’t use only a website URL or PO Box address.
-If you don’t want to use your home address, look into getting a virtual mailbox or ask your accountant if you can use their address for your registered business address.
+If you don’t want to use your home address, you may be able to ask your accountant or lawyer if you can use their address for your registered business address.

 MYTH #5: You only need to comply with the ACCC cosmetics labelling standard

 FACT: Actually, there are at least six different laws and regulations to consider when creating your labels, including the Australian Consumer Law, national trade measurement laws and Poisons Standard.
 If you want to get a handy list of everything you need to include on a label, plus an example of a compliant label, check out my Cosmetic Labelling Essentials guide.

 MYTH #6: You can say ingredients are ‘traditionally used’ for a therapeutic benefit